 Lopez, Steven and Lora A. Phillips.
 2019.
 “Unemployed: White Collar Job Searching after the Great Recession.”
 Work and Occupations 46(4): 470-510.

 Restifo, Salvatore J., Vincent J. Roscigno, and Lora A. Phillips.
 2019.
 “Racial/Ethnic Hierarchy & Urban Labor Market Inequality: Four Poignant Historical Cases.”
 City & Community 18(2): 662-688.

 Dwyer, Rachel E. and Lora A. Phillips Lassus.
 2015.
 “The Great Risk Shift and Precarity in the U.S. Housing Market.”
 The Annals of the American Academy of Political and Social Science 660(1): 119-216.

 Lassus, Lora A. Phillips.
 2015.
 “Over the Hill, Under Siege: Labor Force Graying, Labor Market Pushes, and Consequences for Life Chances.”
 Sociology Compass 9(9): 814-827.

 Lassus, Lora A. Phillips, Steven Lopez, and Vincent J. Roscigno.
 2015.
 “Aging Workers and the Experience of Job Loss.”
 Research in Social Stratification and Mobility 41: 81-91.

-For Manuscripts in Preparation, and additional professional research experience, please view my CV.
+For Manuscripts Under Review and additional professional research experience, please view my CV.